Bangla Bhai

-Siddique ul-Islam (সিদ্দিকুল ইসলাম), known popularly as Azizur Rahman (আজিজুর রহমান in Arabic) or Bangla Bhai (বাংলা ভাই) (1970 - 30 March 2007), was a Bangladeshi Radical Extremist and the military commander of the Al Qaeda affiliated radical Islamist organization Jagrata Muslim Janata Bangladesh (lit.
+Siddique ul-Islam (সিদ্দিকুল ইসলাম), known popularly as Azizur Rahman (আজিজুর রহমান in Arabic) or Bangla Bhai (বাংলা ভাই) (1970 - 30 March 2007), was a Bangladeshi Radical Extremist and terrorist. and the military commander of the Al Qaeda affiliated radical Islamist terrorist organization Jagrata Muslim Janata Bangladesh (lit.
 'Awakened Muslim Masses of Bangladesh'), known in popular usage as the JMJB.
 Most active in the north-western section of Bangladesh around the Rajshahi region, Bangla Bhai gained nationwide and worldwide notoriety for bombings and other terrorist activities.

 Biography

 Bangla Bhai gave an interview to national and local journalists.
 This interview would be a significant source of information about his life.
 His father was Nazir Hossain Pramanik of Kannipara village in Gabtoli upazila in Bogra.
 He claimed to have graduated from Rajshahi University in 1995 with a master's in Bangla.
 The Daily Star reporter contacted the university to verify his claims.
 The university claimed there was no student named Azizur Rahman at the Bangla Department in 1995.
 When the Daily Star reported pointed out this contradiction Bangla Bhai replied: "I studied Bangla at Azizul Haq University College affiliated with Rajshahi University.
 Bangla Bhai remained private and guarded about his education and background.
 His senior officer in the organization Amir Maulana Abdur Rahman who was also present during the interview reported that Bangla Bhai studied at Tarafsartaj Senior Fazil Madrasa.
 Bangla Bhai said regarding his alias "I was a Bangla teacher at two top coaching centres in Dhaka.
 As my students did well in Bangla, the authorities of coaching centres called me Bangla Bhai, "he did not name the coaching centres or their exact locations.
 Bangla Bhai also denied certain reports that he was aligned with Bangladesh Chhatra League.
 "I supported it when I was in school.
 As a college student, I joined Islami Chhatra Shibir (an Islamist student organisation allied with Jamaat-e-Islami).
 When I finished my study in 1995, I quit Shibir because Jamaat accepted female leadership although it said it considered female leadership sacrilege."
 He joined JMJB (Jagrata Muslim Janata Bangladesh) and rose to the rank of administrator of military affairs and an acting member of the Majlis-e-Sura, its main decision making board of trustees.
 Bangla Bhai became notorious for the torment and intimidation of the rivals of JMJB and minorities.
 On 17 August 2005, JMJB, under Siddique's administration, dispatched a nationwide assault by blasting 500 bombs.
 Alongside Shaykh Abdur Rahman, Siddique is affirmed to have engineered the bombings.
 In late 2005, a progression of suicide bomb assaults shook Bangladesh.
 JMJB and Jamaat-ul-Mujahideen Bangladesh have asserted obligation for these assaults.